Cycling in South East Asia

 Krama or khán rán?
 Banh Bao or Num Bao?
 Wat Arun or Angkor Wat?
-If you’re not sure what you’re being asked to choose here, you certainly will after two weeks of cycling around Indochina.
+If you’re not sure what you’re being asked to choose here, you certainly will after a cycling holiday in Indochina.
 Travelling overland is a way to dive deeply into the distinct cultures, religions and landscapes of several countries in a short space of time, and even in just a few weeks you can see and do a huge amount.
 This kind of trip is definitely for the tortoises rather than the hares.
 You can expect to cover an average of around 50km a day, with three to four hours in the saddle, so any time you want to stop for a while and take in the views, all you need to do is pop your kickstand.

 Overland cycling holidays in Indochina are usually small group trips, accompanied by experienced local tour leaders.
 They can prove indispensable for everything from crossing borders to deciphering the menus in out-of-the-way restaurants.
 You will also be followed by a support vehicle, there to assist with punctures and other repairs, or to provide transportation in parts where cycling becomes hazardous.
 Border crossing will run much more smoothly with the assistance of tour leaders, and in many cases, both the tour leader and the support team will change at borders, so that you benefit from first-hand local knowledge throughout.